City Sustainability Plans

 Connects public management research with practice.
 The Business of Government helps public sector executives improve the effectiveness of government with practical ideas and original thinking.
 Sponsoring independent research by top minds in academe and the non-profit sector, and create opportunities for dialogue on a broad range of public management topics.
 Breaking New Ground: Promoting Environmental and Energy Programs in Local Governments.

-Sustainable Cities Collective is a social media community.
+Sustainable Cities Dive is a social media community.
 It provides a forum where users can contribute to the site as well as research and network with other urban future thinkers.

 Solar & Energy Efficiency Resources